NHERI-SimCenter/WE-UQ/README.md

 Qt is free for open source develoeprs.
 Download it and start the Qt Creator application.
 From Qt creator open the WE-UQ.pro file and select build to build it.

-#### 4. To run locally you will need to install and build the SimCenterBackend Repo https://github.com/NHERI-SimCenter/SimCenterBackendApplications
+#### 4. To run locally you will need to install and build the SimCenterBackendApplications Repo https://github.com/NHERI-SimCenter/SimCenterBackendApplications

 This is a series of applications, C++, C and Python.
-Follow the build instructions on githib page.
+Follow the build instructions on SimCenterBackendApplications githib page.

 ### Acknowledgement